Toolkit ShelfFind

 Concrete Calculator: what it calculates

-Concrete Calculator calculates concrete volume from length, width and depth.
-The core method is Cubic yards = length x width x depth in feet / 27.
+Concrete Calculator calculates concrete volume from feet or meters, length, width, depth, waste percent, and price per volume.
+The visible formula is Concrete volume = length x width x depth after converting all dimensions to one base unit.

 Formula